 - Critically evaluate published articles and reviews of Indigenous and Canadian drama in order to arrive at your own understanding of the above issues.

 ENGL 431 consists of a Prologue, three Acts, and two optional Appendices.
 Each of the Acts assigns five or six plays to be read, together with accompanying Study Guide commentary and recommended sources.

 To receive credit for ENGL 431, you must achieve a composite course grade of at least 50 percent, a grade of at least D (50 percent) on each assignment, and a grade of at least 50 percent on the final exam.

 Some post-secondary institutions require an average higher than 50 percent for the purposes of transfer credit.
 If you intend to transfer this course to another institution, check with the office of the registrar at the institution to which you are applying.

 The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Conolly, L. W., ed.
-Canadian Drama and the Critics, Revised Edition.
-Vancouver: Talonbooks, 1995.
+Conolly, L. W., editor.
+Canadian Drama and the Critics.
+2nd rev. ed., Talonbooks, 1995.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.